-We know how much i is coming into the urine, so there must be some factor that will quantify the conversion of its plasma concentration of i into a urine loss rate, and we call that factor the clearance.
-It is to say that i does not appear in the urine except from plasma.
+Clearance is to say that i does not appear in the urine except from plasma.
+We know how much i is coming into the urine in any given time, so there must be some factor that will convert the plasma concentration of i into the amount of i coming into the urine, and we call that factor the clearance.
 That is why the kidneys cannot make i and put it into the urine without passing it through the blood plasma, but why kidneys can make i and put it into the urine via the blood plasma.

 The Units of Clearance

-I have said that clearance has the units of volume per unit time, but I have not said what that means.
+I have said that clearance has the units of volume per unit time, but I have not said what that means in real, practical terms.
 What volume?
 What time?
 Why a volume per unit time in the first place?

 Clearance Taken Literally